An independent research database No paid placement · No referral fees

 After they leave.

 Most electrical aftercare comes down to one piece of paper.
 The CCEW or COES is the file you keep — for insurance, for sale, for any callback.
 A working sparky lodges it and emails it to you within a week.
-A cowboy promises and forgets.
+A corner-cutter promises and forgets.

 Certificate emailed + lodged.